meeshyep/CV/README.md

 #### Makers Academy (September 2016 to December 2016)

--Number One Software Developer Bootcamp in Europe
+*Number One Software Developer Bootcamp in Europe
--12 week program / 10% acceptance rate
+*12 week program / 10% acceptance rate
--Focused on Software Craftsmanship and OOP, TDD, SOLID and MVC principles -Technologies covered include Ruby, Rails, Javascript, Node.js, Rspec, Jasmine
+*Focused on Software Craftsmanship and OOP, TDD, SOLID and MVC principles *Technologies covered include Ruby, Rails, Javascript, Node.js, Rspec, Jasmine

 #### The University of Texas at San Antonio / College (August 2009 to December 2013)